sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 || Thu, 27 May || 7:00P-8:00P|| 10:00P-11:00P || Karl-Dieter Crisman ||
 || Tue, 1 Jun  || 9:30A-11:30A|| 12:30P-2:30P || Rob Beezer  ||
 || Thu, 3 Jun || 7:00P-8:00P|| 10:00P-11:00P || Karl-Dieter Crisman ||

+== Archived: Homework ==

+  * For Wednesday, July 28th
+    * Have one trial worksheet ready
+    * Share it with a specified organizer on the server (you will be contacted)

+  * For Monday, August 9
+    * Have two trial worksheets for the fall semester ready
+    * Share this with the rest of the workshop participants (voluntary)